learn: bipolar symptoms

 If you have an episode of depression, you should be offered medication and a high intensity talking therapy

-Interpersonal
+Interpersonal Therapy

-Therapy (IPT)
+(IPT)

-Cognitive Behavioural
+Cognitive Behavioural Therapy

-Therapy (CBT)
+(CBT)

 What psychological care is recommended?

-monitor your mood, thoughts and behaviour,
+Monitor your mood, thoughts, and behaviours

-make plans to stay well,
+Make plans to stay well

-be aware of how you communicate,
+Be aware of how you communicate

 learn: coping mechanisms